astronomer/docs/learn/operator-extra-link-tutorial.md

 <TabItem value="provider">

-To add the dynamic operator extra link directly to an operator in a provider package, follow these steps:
+When creating a custom provider (learn more in the [official Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers/#how-to-create-your-own-provider)) you can add the dynamic operator extra link directly in the operator code by following these steps:

 1. Add `cat_http.py` to your provider package.